martbetz/The-Promura-Project/README.md

 ---

-<b>This project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest conclusions suggest.
+<b>This project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest conclusions present.

 This project is soley intended for reference and is a continual work-in-progress.
 Please raise an issue for any proposed corrections and a pull request for any proposed contributions.</b>